Novel observables for exploring QCD collective evolution and quantum entanglement within individual jets: SINGLE-PARTON ``QGP'' IN THE VACUUM

-Clearly, the kind of initial conditions depicted in Fig.~\ref{fig1} (top) are not possible to set up experimentally.
-Now we consider more realistic scenarios, where a parton (or partons) is knocked out of a proton into the vacuum in hard scattering processes of $pp$ collisions.
-This scenario is equivalent to the case of a stationary parton in the vacuum if it is Lorentz-boosted to a fast-moving frame, as illustrated in Fig.~\ref{fig1} (lower).
-In this case, the struck parton carrying strong color fields will be ``colliding'' into the vacuum chiral condensates along its passage and locally excite multiple partons, which undergo strong rescatterings and develop QGP-like collective expansion in the transverse plane to the moving-parton direction.
-The process will last until the primordial parton loses all its energy.
-Experimentally, such a parton will end up being observed as a ``jet'', a spray of hadrons, and it gains a ``mass'' via interactions with the vacuum.
-High-multiplicity jets would correspond to the fluctuation of a parton interacting with a large number of vacuum condensates, and acquiring large ``mass'' or ``virtuality''.
-The process of parton fragmentation into hadrons has been studied extensively in collider experiments.
-Because of its nonperturbative nature, parton fragmentation cannot be rigorously calculated in QCD.
-Phenomenological models such as the Lund string model~\cite{Andersson:1983ia} are often employed albeit with limited success (i.e., many tuning parameters).
-Studies of jet substructures in recent years~\cite{Asquith:2018igt} have offered great insights into our understanding of the parton fragmentation process.
-However, lots of techniques developed based on perturbative QCD tend to trim away soft-radiated particles where intriguing collective QCD phenomena may occur.
-Our goal in this paper is to focus on studying soft particle production with respect to the jet axis, and particularly searching for thermalization and collective expansion effects (such as radial and elliptic flow as will be discussed in detail later).
-These effects are particularly likely to develop in high-multiplicity jets, where the primordial parton presumably undergoes many rescatterings.
+Experimentally, the process of parton fragmentation into hadrons has been studied extensively at colliders.
+Recent studies of jet substructure~\cite{Asquith:2018igt}, have offered new insights into our understanding of the parton fragmentation process, but many of the techniques developed there are based on the pQCD and tend to trim away soft-radiated particles where intriguing non-perturbative QCD phenomena may occur.
+Thus, our goal in this paper is to focus on studying soft particle production with respect to the jet axis, with particular emphasis on searching for signatures of thermalization and collective expansion effects (such as radial and elliptic flow as will be discussed in detail later).
+We postulate that these effects are particularly likely to develop in high-multiplicity jets, where there may be the possibility of creating a system that is characterized by many rescatterings.